ralfbiedert/ffsvm/README.md

 # Overview

-`ffsvm-rust` is
+`ffsvm-rust`

 * is optimized for SIMD and parallelism
-* allocation-free during classification
+* is allocation-free during classification
-* classification-only
+* is classification-only
 * but can load trained [libsvm](https://github.com/cjlin1/libsvm) **RBF C-SVM** models (without sparse parameters)